A Meta-Repo Workflow

 ideas/

 This was actually the original purpose of the repository.
 I had been using this repo for a while as my brainstorming place for ideas and apps I hadn’t actually started building yet.
-A place for me to brainstorm with Claude Code and Gemini, pitch them ideas, ask for their feedback, sketch out project briefs and theory craft monetization strategies, etc. Then save the results of those discussions as markdown files.
-The kind of thing I was using Claude or Gemini in the web for, but in a way where the results of those discussions didn’t feel so ephemeral.
-For a while it was an unstructured catch-all, but over time I have somewhat standardized the different files that were in them.
-Project brief, competitive analysis, a few other files that every idea should have, each following a semi-rigid template.
+A place for me to brainstorm with Claude Code and Gemini, pitch them ideas, ask for their feedback, sketch out project briefs, theorycraft monetization strategies, etc. Then I save the results of those discussions as markdown files.
+The kind of thing I was using Claude or Gemini in the web for, but in a way where the results of those discussions don’t feel so ephemeral.
+For a while it was an unstructured catch-all, but over time I have somewhat standardized the different files that go in there: project brief, competitive analysis, and a few other files that every idea should have, each following a semi-rigid template.

 resources/

-This is where I store things that are applicable to more than one project.
+This is where I store things that apply to more than one project.
 For example, I’ve defined a universal “style guide” for all of the things I am building, so there is a more cohesive look to them.
 My signature style, as it were.
 I’ve also been storing “research reports” in here.
-When I have Claude Ultrathink and research something, I will have it save the results of that action as a comprehensive markdown file here so it’s easy to find and reference later.
+When I have Claude Ultrathink and research something, I have it save the results as a markdown file here so it’s easy to find and reference later.

 shared/